-The full potential of this programming language cannot be explored in a single page code, which is the format of our current programming questions.
+The full potential of programming language cannot be explored in a single-page code, which is the format of our current programming questions.
 The project question type provides a file-and-folder structure that enables the testing of Python concepts at various levels.
+These questions are automatically evaluated against the test cases by using the nose framework.

 Test hands-on programming skills